 - Many patients only require one treatment session to achieve their desired outcome

 Dr. Smith features two proven treatment options for spider and small varicose veins, allowing her to customize treatment to the needs and desired results of each of her patients.
 Her experience with both procedures ensures you will receive treatment that is both safe and successful for you.

 How does it Work?

 Asclera is a comfortable procedure with little or no downtime.
-A typical session with Dr. Smith lasts about a half hour, depending on the specific area to be treated.
+A typical session with Dr. Smith lasts about thirty minutes, depending on the specific area to be treated.
 Dr. Smith will administer the injections and then apply compression with a stocking or bandage to encourage healthy blood flow in the area.
 The procedure does not require any anesthesia, which means there is no need for a recovery period and you can drive yourself home from your procedure if you like.

 Spider Vein Treatment Recovery